-Problems from various sites in the Eshnunna region (for once regularly excavated and therefore dated) deal with many of the topics also known from later - the early rectangle variant of the "broken-reed" problem mentioned on page 73 is from one of them.
-Strikingly, however, there is not a single example of representation.
-AO 8862, on the other hand, already contains an example, in which a number of workers, their working days and the bricks they have produced are "heaped".
+is not a single example of representation.
+AO 8862, on the other hand, already contains an example, in which a number of workers, their working days and the bricks they have produced are "heaped."
 It does not indicate the procedure, but clearly the three magnitudes have to be represented by the sides of a rectangle and its area multiplied by a coefficient.
-A large part of the Eshnunna texts start "If somebody asks you thus ...", found neither in AO 8862 nor in any later text (except as a rudiment in the archaizing BM 13901 #23).
+A large part of the Eshnunna texts start "If somebody asks you thus [...]," found neither in AO 8862 nor in any later text (except as a rudiment in the archaizing BM 13901 #23).

 Not much later, we have a number of texts which (to judge from their orthography) were written in the south.
 Several text groups obey very well-defined canons for format and terminology (not the same in all groups), demonstrating a conscious striving for regularity (the VAT- and Str-texts all belong here).
 However, around 1720 the whole south seceded, after which scribal culture there was reduced to a minimum; mathematics seems not to have survived.
-From the late 17th century we have a fair number of texts from Sippar, somewhat to the north of Babylon (BM 85200+VAT 6599 is one of them), and another batch from Susa in western Iran (the TMS-texts), which according to their terminology descend from the northern type first developed in Eshnunna.
-And then, nothing more ....
+From the late seventeenth century, we have a fair number of texts from Sippar, somewhat to the north of Babylon (BM 85200+VAT 6599 is one of them), and another batch from Susa in western Iran (the TMS-texts), which according to their terminology descend from the northern type first developed in Eshnunna.
+And then, nothing more

-The heritage
+The Heritage

-Indeed, in 1595 a Hittite raid put an end to the already weak Old Babylonian statal and social system.
+Indeed, in 1595 a Hittite raid put an end to the already weak Old Babylonian state and social system.
 After the raid, power was grasped by the Kassites, a tribal group that had been present in Babylonia as migrant workers and marauders since Hammurabi's times.
 This caused an abrupt end to the Old Babylonian epoch and its particular culture.